 Kill Screensaver if Locked Screen¶

-If the screen gets locked you have to kill the screensaver.
-Do not to forget to disable the screensaver then.
+If the screen gets locked, you have to kill the screensaver.
+Do not forget to disable the screensaver then.

-You should kill your VNC server using command:
+You should kill your VNC server using the command:

-Do not forget to terminate also SSH tunnel, if it was used.
-Look on end of this section for the details.
+Also, do not forget to terminate the SSH tunnel, if it was used.
+For details, see the end of this section.

 GUI Applications on Compute Nodes Over VNC¶

-The very same methods as described above, may be used to run the GUI applications on compute nodes.
-However, for maximum performance, proceed following these steps:
+The very same methods as described above may be used to run the GUI applications on compute nodes.
+However, for maximum performance, follow these steps:

 Open a Terminal (Applications -> System Tools -> Terminal).
-Run all the next commands in the terminal.
+Run all the following commands in the terminal.